TabeaSonnenschein/TranspHealthScenarioABM/README.md

 # README

-This repository (or script) contains an **Agent-Based Model (ABM)** that simulates individual-level mobility and exposure to air pollution under different urban scenarios.
-The primary goal is to estimate traffic behavior and air pollution concentrations on an hourly or sub-hourly basis, and to evaluate how these influence human exposure to NO2.
+This repository (or script) contains an **Agent-Based Model (ABM)** that simulates individual-level actvity schedules, mobility choices, resulting traffic and air pollution  and exposure to air pollution and transport related physical activity under different urban scenarios.
+This repository contains the ABM model used for the paper "Discovering environmental health effects of transport scenarios through agent-based simulations" submitted for review to Nature Cities.
+We are planning on adding our data and model input preparation scripts and the output analysis scripts at a later stage.

 ---